1. What is a smart ring and what do they do?

 • Color options: Silver, black, rose gold

-We've seen ECG sensors on smartwatches and fitness trackers, but now Bodimetrics in partnership with Prevention has put that tech into a smart ring too.
+We've seen ECG sensors on smartwatches and fitness trackers, but Bodimetrics - in partnership with Prevention - has put that tech into a smart ring.

-It's not just ECG that this clever ring can track either.
-It can take blood pressure measurements while capturing that ECG measurement and once you've calibrated it with a cuff-style monitor first.
+It's not just ECG that this clever ring can track.
+It can take blood pressure measurements while capturing that ECG once you've calibrated it with a cuff-style monitor.

-It promises heart rate tracking accuracy plus or minus 2bpm against medical grade monitoring and a +/- 3% accuracy for SpO2 monitoring it's capable of as well.
+It promises tip heart rate tracking accuracy, as well, seeing a +/-2bpm against medical grade monitoring and a +/- 3% accuracy for SpO2 monitoring.

-When we matched up data with a blood pressure monitor, pulse oximeter, and other ECG wearables, we found the data accuracy was good overall, though lacked any sort of actionable insights to put that tracked data to use.
+When we matched up data with a blood pressure monitor, pulse oximeter, and other ECG wearables, we found the data accuracy was good overall, though it did lack any actionable insights to put that tracked data to use.

-That data can be stored freely in the app and cloud and can also be shared with doctors and health professionals, which is good to see here.
+Speaking of, this data can be stored freely in the app and cloud and also be shared with doctors and health professionals.

 squirrel_12995002